 beside the Colorado River, where the Grand Canyon begins (or ends).
 However, the northeast section of shoreline between the Virgin and Colorado rivers remains virtually unvisited - it may only be reached by driving along many miles of rough dirt roads across the Shivwits Plateau in northwest Arizona, land which is part of the new

 The west side of Lake Mead has a number of free primitive campsites along tracks forking off Northshore Road, for example at Stewarts Point

 , near Overton Beach at the north end of the lake.
 Here, camping is allowed on a large area of the shoreline, which is flat, sandy and sheltered.
 Sites nearer Las Vegas tend to be crowded and full of litter but far fewer people drive further north so camping here is very peaceful and secluded.
-Official (paid) sites for tents and RVs may be found at all the marinas, and are charged at $10 per site per night.
+Official (paid) sites for tents and RVs may be found at all the marinas, and are charged at $20 per site per night (in 2016).
 In Nevada, the nearest places for primitive camping outside the NRA, and so free of any regulations, are along dirt tracks leading into a range of low hills either side of NV 169, a few miles north of the turn off for Valley of Fire State Park.

 There are very few maintained paths in the NRA, though hiking opportunities are numerous.
 The majority are cross-country, off-trail routes - destinations include narrow canyons, rock art sites, springs and rock formations.